Skip to content

 At these times, there are some strategies we can use to help us decide what to do next:

-1. Do the most important things.
-The recent blog post titled “Just Another Day” describes how to use the five STEPS to include important activities in each day.
+2. Identify the important things.
+The blog post titled “Just Another Day” describes how to use the five STEPS to include important activities in each day.
 In summary, here are three things to focus on as you allocate your time:

-- Invest in relationships – Spend quality time with key people often.
+• Invest in relationships – Spend quality time with key people.

-2. Decide not to do some things.
-Each of us has bad habits.
-Pick one, and choose not to spend time on that wasteful activity any more.
-One temptation at a time, choose to do something else instead.
+3. Thoughtfully not do some things.
+Each of us has bad habits including many that waste our time.
+Pick one and choose not to spend time on that value-less activity anymore.
+One temptation at a time, choose to do something positive instead.

 In addition, practice ignoring more tasks.
-Don’t work on everything on your to do list, work on the important things.
-On less important activities, simply let them go undone.
+Don’t work on everything on your to-do list, work on the important things.
+On less important activities, either get them completed in “good enough” fashion quickly or simply let them go undone.

 These approaches can guide us to make good decisions on how to do the next right thing each day.
 They have helped me become more productive, but I still sometimes obsess about what to do next, and I often struggle with questions such as:

-- When do I slow down and enjoy the moment rather than getting something done?
+• When do I slow down and enjoy the moment rather than working on something?

-- Does God care about what I do next, or am I worrying about it all for nothing?
+• Does God care about what I do next, or am I worrying about all these decisions for nothing?

 Spiritually, I’m still conflicted at times on how productive I am supposed to be each day as I try to balance guidance such as: